application-stacks/runtime-component-operator/doc/user-guide.md

   createKnativeService: true
 ```

-By setting this parameter, the operator creates a Knative service in the cluster and populates the resource with applicable `RuntimeApplication` fields.
+By setting this parameter, the operator creates a Knative service in the cluster and populates the resource with applicable `RuntimeComponent` fields.
 Also, it ensures non-Knative resources including Kubernetes `Service`, `Route`, `Deployment` and etc. are deleted.

 The CRD fields which are used to populate the Knative service resource include `applicationImage`, `serviceAccountName`, `livenessProbe`, `readinessProbe`, `service.Port`, `volumes`, `volumeMounts`, `env`, `envFrom`, `pullSecret` and `pullPolicy`.

 For more details on how to configure Knative for tasks such as enabling HTTPS connections and setting up a custom domain, checkout [Knative Documentation](https://knative.dev/docs/serving/).

-_Autoscaling related fields in `RuntimeApplication` are not used to configure Knative Pod Autoscaler (KPA).
+_Autoscaling related fields in `RuntimeComponent` are not used to configure Knative Pod Autoscaler (KPA).
 To learn more about how to configure KPA, see [Configuring the Autoscaler](https://knative.dev/docs/serving/configuring-the-autoscaler/)._

 _This feature is only available if you have Knative installed on your cluster._